-Alert notifications are delivered either via email, webhooks or via a third-party integration, such as AppDynamics, PagerDuty, Slack, or ServiceNow.
-Recipients are configured in the alert rule's Notifications tab.
+Alert notifications are delivered either via email, SMS, or classic or custom webhooks – including templated webhooks for sites such as PagerDuty, Slack, Cisco Webex and AppDynamics.
+Notification recipients are configured in the Alert Rules > Notifications tab, or through the Integrations page.
 Alerts will be active in the ThousandEyes platform as long as your alert rule conditions are met, but notification of the alert being active will only occur at the start of the active period.
-Alerts can optionally be configured to perform notification once the alert is no longer active.
+Alerts can optionally be configured to send notifications once the alert is no longer active.

 For email notifications, when multiple alerts are raised simultaneously, their data will be grouped into a single email notification.

 Classic and custom webhooks permit users to send JSON-formatted alert data to a webhooks-enabled server via HTTP.
 The information can then be programmatically processed and subsequent actions taken automatically.
 For more information on configuring ThousandEyes alert rules with webhooks, see Alert Notifications Via Webhooks.